Korepi/korepi-docs/src/en/features/Player/attack-effects.md

 ## Attack Effects: Modifications for your attacks

 ### Multi-Hit Mode:
+- One Punch Mode: Tries to kill the target with 1 hit.
+> Note: Not recommended to use.
 - Modifies the number of attacks recieved by the target.
 > Note: Not recommended to go above `5`.
 ### Multi-Target: